-The Regulator has in the past relied on the PCCs to "in principle" approve or support the NPA's CAPEX requirements, however, the NPA's ability to implement projects, recent CAPEX implementation record, as well as the appropriateness of the CAPEX plan will be taken into consideration in future.
-In addition, each project in the application must contain the underlying motivation (business case) for all CAPEX projects, including volume projections etc. (See Annexure A: Information Requirements).
+The Regulator has in the past relied on the PCCs to "in principle" approve or support the NPA's CAPEX requirements, however, the NPA's ability to implement projects, recent CAPEX implementation record, as well as the relevance and appropriateness of the CAPEX plan will be taken into consideration in future.
+In addition, each project in the application must contain the underlying motivation (business case) for all CAPEX projects, including volume projections etc. (See Annexure A).
 Whilst the NPA will be allowed to approach the Regulator to amend the RAB within the cycle, any amendments will require the same rigorous probity assessment.
 This is particularly important in the early stages of the implementation of the Methodology during the ramp up in terms of business case submissions.

 As such, the assessment of determining the final closing balance at the end of the CAPEX period will require an assessment of actual achievement of the approved CAPEX plan.
-This will require an assessment of the various construction elements including disbursements, actual outputs, and cumulative project specific Bills of Quantities.
+This will require an assessment of the various construction elements including disbursements, actual outputs, and cumulative project specific Engineer's payment certificates and completion certificates.